 A Copywriter’s goal is to have the greatest impact in as few words as possible.
-Some of the best copy ever happen to be just a few words (literally).
+Some of the best copy ever just so happens to be just a few words (literally.)

 Funny enough, the shorter the copy, the harder it is to write.

 Copy is all around us.
 You’ll see it used on billboards, emails, signs, websites, landing pages, sales letters, magazines… the list goes on and on.
 You probably pass by hundreds of lines of copy every day without noticing (until now).

 Everything you’ve ever bought most likely has a copy attached to it that grabbed your attention.

 SaaS Copywriting is so effective because of that whole ‘psychology’ thing.

 Now, don’t freak out, good Copywriters never use their knowledge to swindle or manipulate people.
 I’d never work with anyone who wasn’t honest or made me feel icky about what they were offering.

 Psychology comes in because copy touches on a deeper benefit to the consumer.
 In other words, we tell you what good things will happen to you if you buy this product or service.
 Copywriters highlight the benefits of a product or service… not the features.
 Here’s an example:

 Say you’re trying to sell winter boots for kids, I’m going to show what Feature vs Benefit looks like…